 Colors are important to brands and the messages they convey.
 Brand recognition and colors go hand-in-hand.
 Knowing what brands are using #000001, or a color similar, can help you in determining whether the color is appropriate to your design.

-There's over 50 brands in our database using a hex color close to #000001.
+There are over 50 brands in our database using a hex color close to #000001.
 It's one of the most popular color codes and seems to be more than just a trend.